annieh195/Kpop-Data-Visualizations/readme.md

 ## Conclusion
 The K-Pop Revolution project aims to provide a comprehensive view of K-Pop's expanding footprint in the US music industry.
 By analyzing and visualizing key data, we hope to offer valuable insights into this dynamic and vibrant music genre.

+## Repo Navigation ##
+- **Visualization**: All the source code for the visualizion itself is located in the Visualizations folder.
+- **CSV**: The folders named "creating_******_dataset" contain the source code for each of the 3 CSV dataset files we created.
+Each folder includes the express server used to interact with each API and the source code for parsing the desired data into a CSV file.